 Insects are known to have a comprehensive world of interactions with microorganisms.
-Insects can harbor microorganisms on their outer skeleton, in the gut, within their cells, or within specialized organs called mycangia or bacteriocytes (Douglas, 2015).
-The microorganisms can be transferred between the generations in a vertical transmission or can be acquired by each generation from the environment or other individuals (Bright and Bulgheresi, 2010).
-The microorganisms are known to provide essential nutrients that are lacking in the insect’s diet, such as specific amino acids, vitamins, and sterols (Douglas, 2009).
+Insects can harbor microorganisms on their outer skeleton, in their gut, within their cells, or within specialized organs called mycangia or bacteriocytes (Douglas, 2015).
+The microbes can be transmitted between generations vertically or acquired by each generation from the environment or other individuals (Bright and Bulgheresi, 2010).
+Microorganisms provide essential nutrients lacking in the insect’s diet, such as specific amino acids, vitamins, and sterols (Douglas, 2009).
 This phenomenon is common in insects with a homogenous diet, such as aphids, termites, and planthoppers (Douglas, 2015, 2009).
 In addition, microorganisms can assist in the digestion of indigestible plant materials such as lignin and cellulose and increase the nutrient intake efficiency of their host (Douglas, 2015, 2009).
 Usually, insects that use microorganisms to degrade plant cell walls will be equipped with fermentation chambers or projecting papillae in their hindguts (Douglas, 2015, 2009).
-Microorganisms can assist herbivorous insects by detoxification of plant secondary metabolites as seen in Lasioderma serricorne beetles that eliminate allelochemicals using the yeast-like symbiont Symbiotaphrina kochi (Douglas, 2015).
-The microorganism can protect its host against natural enemies, e.g., the symbiont Hamiltonella defensa confers pea aphid resistance to the parasitoid Aphidius ervi (Douglas, 2015).
-In addition, microorganisms can affect the production of pheromones that can influence the insect’s behaviors (aggregation, oviposition site ect’) (Engl and Kaltenpoth 2018).
-Therefore, due to the vast interactions between insects and microorganisms, I expect that these microorganisms affect the invading abilities of insects by improving the insect’s fitness and competition abilities (Lu et al., 2016).
+Microbes can assist herbivorous insects by detoxifying plant secondary metabolites, as seen in Lasioderma serricorne beetles that eliminate allelochemicals using the yeast-like symbiont Symbiotaphrina kochi (Douglas, 2015).
+The microorganism can protect its host against natural enemies like the symbiont Hamiltonella defensa, which confers pea aphid resistance to the parasitoid Aphidius ervi (Douglas, 2015).
+In addition, microbes can affect the production of pheromones, influencing insect behaviors, including aggregation and oviposition sites (Engl and Kaltenpoth 2018).
+Therefore, due to the vast interactions between insects and microorganisms, we expect that microorganisms affect the invading abilities of insects through improved fitness and competition (Lu et al., 2016).

-The black soldier fly (Hermetia illucens; BSF) is a good model organism to test for the influence of microorganisms on the invasive abilities of their insect host.
-The BSF is of Nearctic origin and it is presently distributed in the majority of the warmer parts of the world due to its highly invasive abilities (Ståhls et al., 2020).
+The black soldier fly (Hermetia illucens; BSF) is a good model for the influence of microorganisms on the invasive abilities of insect hosts.
+The BSF is of Nearctic origin and distributed in most warmer parts of the world due to its highly invasive capabilities (Ståhls et al., 2020).
 The BSF completes its life cycle within 60 days (Makkar et al., 2014).
 The larvae have detritivorous feeding habits and grow in rotten organic material, from household compost to animal feces and carcasses (Makkar et al., 2014).
-At the 6th instar stage (pre-pupa) the larvae change their color to black and desert the organic material to pupate.
-The adults that emerge do not feed but reproduce and the female lays about 500-1000 eggs near a patch of organic material (Booth and Sheppard, 1984).
-The larvae encounter in the rotten organic material a wide array of microorganisms, some can be beneficial, and some pathogenic.
-The bacteria present in the BSF gut are composed of a core community that changes according to the substrate composition (De Smet et al., 2018; Klammsteiner et al., 2020) and are hypothesized to assist in hydrolytic degradation of complex substrates (Callegari et al., 2020) and increase efficiency of substrate utilization (Li et al., 2022).
+At the 6th instar stage (pre-pupa), the larvae become black and desert the organic material to pupate.
+The emerging adults do not feed but reproduce, and the female lays about 500-1000 eggs near organic material (Booth and Sheppard, 1984).
+The larvae encounter an array of beneficial and pathogenic microorganisms in the rotten organic material.
+Bacteria in the BSF gut are composed of a core community that changes according to the substrate composition (De Smet et al., 2018; Klammsteiner et al., 2020).
+The bacteria are hypothesized to assist in the hydrolytic degradation of complex substrates (Callegari et al., 2020) and increase substrate utilization efficiency (Li et al., 2022).